PRESENTER SCHEDULE – FRIDAY, OCTOBER 11, 2019 (Hesperia Library)

 PLEASE VISIT THE ‘LITERATURE OF THE CALIFORNIA DESERT’ PAGE.

 Aspiring and published authors will participate, including Ruth Nolan, professor of English at the College of the Desert.
 Several events will be filmed to broadcast on our YouTube channel.
 We will explore the lore, mystique and history surrounding legendary desert names in film and books–the Mojave, Death Valley, Palm Springs, Route 66 and Barstow.
-We hope to also have a writing workshop on Friday, the day before the festival.

 JOHN SAUNDERS, AUTHOR AND COUNSELOR